Trump Suggests That Special Counsel Robert Mueller Should Recuse Himself, Friendship With Comey ‘Bothersome’

-President Donald Trump has suggested in an interview with Fox & Friends that special counsel Robert Mueller should recuse himself from ongoing investigations into possible collusion between Trump campaign and Russian agents, and whether Trump obstructed justice by firing Comey.
+President Donald Trump has suggested in an interview with Fox & Friends that special counsel Robert Mueller should recuse himself from ongoing investigations into possible collusion between the Trump campaign and Russian agents and whether Trump obstructed justice by firing Comey.

 Trump indicated that he believes Mueller should recuse himself during a Friday morning appearance on Fox & Friends.
-Trump told Fox News host Ainsley Earhardt, that the Justice Department’s investigation into allegations of collusion between his campaign and Russia, and allegations of obstruction of justice, was “ridiculous.”
-He also suggested that Mueller, who was FBI director under Presidents George W. Bush and Barack Obama, might not be the right person to conduct the investigation because he is close friends with the former FBI director James Comey who Trump fired recently.
-He described the alleged friendship between the former FBI director James Comey and special counsel Robert Mueller as “very bothersome.”
+Trump told Fox News host Ainsley Earhardt that the Justice Department’s investigation into allegations of collusion between his campaign and Russia, and allegations of obstruction of justice, was “ridiculous.”
+He also suggested that Mueller, who was FBI director under Presidents George W. Bush and Barack Obama, might not be the right person to conduct the investigation because he is close friends with the former FBI director James Comey, who Trump recently fired.
+He described the alleged friendship between former FBI director James Comey and special counsel Robert Mueller as “very bothersome.”

 “Robert Mueller is an honorable man and hopefully he’ll come up with an honorable conclusion,” Trump said.